AmitriptylineReturn to Amitriptyline overview

 Your weight can be affected by amitriptyline

-- A side-effect of amitriptyline can be weight loss or weight gain.
+- A side-effect of amitriptyline can be weight gain.

 - It is difficult to know how it will affect each person who takes it.